 When they make me ‘writer in residence’ I will also have time to try out the Bamboo Massage (rubbed down with a stick – since I wrote this piece I have actually tried this at Champneys) and the Chakra Silks treatment (which seems to involve bits of coloured material and Reiki energy).

-4) Finally, the absolute main reason I would recommend Ragdale Hall is that it’s a proper spa and everyone there acts accordingly.
+4) It’s a proper spa and everyone there acts accordingly.

-Are any of these things enough to put you off going though?
-Absolutely not.
-Of the spas I’ve visited recently it is the best – and deserves the awards they regularly win.
+Of the spas, I’ve visited recently it is the best – and deserves the awards they regularly win.
 If you do go, don’t send me photos.
 Envy makes me wrinkle.
 Unless they do let me move in of course – and then, feel free to come and say Hi.
 I’ll be the really chilled girl hogging the outdoor shoulder massaging jet.

 - This post contains affiliate links – but was written before I even knew what they were so rest assured it’s an honest review